 Alcohol and substance use concerns

 I use the Gottman Method in my work with couples to develop healthier relationships grounded in friendship and shared meaning.
 These strategies are proven by research to help couples better manage conflict, adjust to major life transitions, and improve relationship satisfaction.
 My assessment of couples starts with an initial consultation with both partners, followed by individual sessions with each partner, and another joint consultation to discuss goals and strategies for the rest of therapy together.
 Both partners will complete the Relationship Check-Up, a comprehensive set of online questionnaires that assess a couple's strengths and challenges, allowing me to give you targeted therapeutic recommendations for improving your relationship.
 If you could improve one aspect of your relationship, what would it be?

-My fees are $150 per 50 minute individual therapy or parent coaching session.
-I also offer consultation to couples for $175 per 50 minute session.
+My fees are $160 per 50 minute session of individual therapy or parent coaching.
+I also offer consultation to couples for $180 per 50 minute session.
 I reserve some slots for sliding scale, so please get in touch if you are concerned about the cost of counseling.
 See also: tips for affording therapy.